Transforming Justice for Victims and Survivors through Victim Assistance and Restorative Justice Partnerships

 The project begins with convening an Advisory Committee composed of a representative group of 10-12 leaders from within the victim service and restorative justice disciplines.
 This Advisory Committee will meet quarterly for the 2-year duration of the project, guiding the content, networking, communications, and convening of the directly related project components (2-3).
 Through this Committee the project intends to be inclusive of the voices of both disciplines, and to assure outcomes that are in alignment with the needs of crime victims/survivors.
 Just Outcomes will provide the logistical, coordination and facilitation support for the work of the Advisory Committee.

-The foundation of cross-disciplinary networking and collaboration will be built through two annual Palavers, or day-long conferences.
-The purpose of these palavers will be to explore differences and similarities, transform misunderstandings, and build a foundation for local disciplinary collaboration for enhanced and expanded services for crime victims/survivors.
+The foundation of cross-disciplinary networking and collaboration will be built through two annual Symposiums.
+The purpose of these symposiums will be to explore differences and similarities, transform misunderstandings, and build a foundation for local disciplinary collaboration for enhanced and expanded services for crime victims/survivors.
 The aim will be to invite teams of victim services and restorative justice professionals from shared jurisdictions.

 In recognition of potential gaps in knowledge and awareness within the field of restorative justice, the third component of the project is to recruit and contract with top victim service trainers in the state, to provide training for restorative justice program administrators and leaders from across Oregon.
 The premise is to provide a platform for victim services, as a discipline, to teach restorative justice professionals what they need to know in order to provide trauma-informed and effective services to victims/survivors in the work of restorative programming.

-As a relevant, but separate component of this project, restorative justice professionals and stakeholders will be engaged in an elicitive, facilitated process of developing standards of practice and program accountability structures for restorative justice in Oregon.
+As a relevant, but separate component of this project, restorative justice professionals and stakeholders will be engaged in an elicitive, facilitated process of developing shared outcome goals for practice and programs in Oregon.
 This process will be informed by, and operate concurrently with the Advisory Committee and associated activities, through 2019, plus one additional year with a target for completion at the end of 2020.

 Documentation and Dissemination of Learning